hovinh/tableau-report-gen/README.md

     - **dag.py**: Generates Dependency DAG visualizations.
     - **helpers.py**: Contains helper functions used across the app.
     - **report.py**: Manages report generation and export.
+- **streamlit_app.py**: Entry point of the Streamlit application once deployed to Community Cloud.
 - **logs/**: Directory for log files.
 - **.gitignore**: Specifies files and directories to be ignored by Git.
 - **Dockerfile**: Configuration for Docker containerization.